gagalyash/laptop-price-predictor/README.md

 Description - Made new columns for the company and graphic card <br>

 # Data Preprocessing
 There are a few columns which are categorical here but they actually contain numerical values.So we need to convert few categorical columns to numerical columns.
-These are DDR_Version,Generation,Storage_GB,Priceineuros.
+These are ram, weight, hdd, ssd.

 # Model Building
 <li>Traditional Method</li>